freepress/internet2016/_posts/voterguide/issues/2016-01-10-Internet-Censorship.md

    position: "Unknown"
    level: 0
  - candidate: "MR"
    position: "In 2011, Rubio co-sponsored PIPA, which called for blacking out large portions of the Internet.
-He pulled his support after a massive public outcry."
+He <a href='https://www.facebook.com/SenatorMarcoRubio/posts/340889625936408' target='_blank'>pulled his support</a> after a massive public outcry."
    level: 2
  - candidate: "BS"
    position: "Sanders opposed PIPA, saying, “It is absolutely essential that the Internet remain open and free of censorship or the chilling effects that result in self-censorship.”"